-- > The basic financial statements and all accompanying information, as well as all representations contained therein in conformity with GAAP. - Making all management decisions and performing all management functions relating to the financial statements and related notes and for accepting full responsibility for such decisions. - Acknowledging in the management representation letter that it has reviewed and approved the financial statements and related notes prior to their issuance and has accepted responsibility for them. - Management has designated Judith M. Marte, Chief Financial Officer, as the responsible party for oversight of its audit. - Establishing and maintaining internal controls, including monitoring ongoing activities; the selection and application of accounting principles; and the fair presentation in the basic financial statements in conformity with GAAP.
+- ➤ The basic financial statements and all accompanying information, as well as all representations contained therein in conformity with GAAP. - ➤ Making all management decisions and performing all management functions relating to the financial statements and related notes and for accepting full responsibility for such decisions. - Acknowledging in the management representation letter that it has reviewed and approved the financial statements and related notes prior to their issuance and has accepted responsibility for them. - Management has designated Erum Motiwala, Director of Accounting & Financial Reporting, as the responsible party for oversight of its audit. - Establishing and maintaining internal controls, including monitoring ongoing activities; the selection and application of accounting principles; and the fair presentation in the basic financial statements in conformity with GAAP.